Covering Annandale, Bailey's Crossroads, Lincolnia, and Seven Corners in Fairfax County, Virginia

 Construction began this week on a sidewalk at Justice Park that residents say is unnecessary and a waste of money.

-The $900,000 project consists of an 825-linear-foot concrete sidewalk, 5 feet wide, along the south side of Peace Valley Lane across the street from Justice High School.
+The $900,000 project consists of an 825-linear-foot concrete sidewalk, five feet wide, along the south side of Peace Valley Lane across the street from Justice High School.
 It is expected to be completed by the end of September.

 Related story: FCDOT to proceed with Justice Park sidewalk despite community opposition